bcarr092/pyCovertAudio/README.md

 where `<source directory>` is the absolute path of the 'src' sub-directory of the pyCovertAudio repos.

-Before generating the build Makefiles for the desired targets create a build directory (`mkdir build`) and an install directory (`mkdir bin`).
+Before generating the build Makefiles for the desired targets, create a build directory (`mkdir build`) and an install directory (`mkdir bin`).
 Also note that the default generator used by `generateMakefile.pl` is "Unix Makefiles."
-To change this use the appropriate switch.
+To change this use the appropriate switch (i.e., `-g <generator>`).

 To build for the Mac OS X platform, v10.10 target, and x86_64 architecture, as an example, execute the following command